-As stated in the application materials, your proposed shoreline structure does not conform to the definition of a boathouse for Agency purposes.
+- 1. As stated in the application materials, your proposed shoreline structure does not conform to the definition of a boathouse for Agency purposes.
 Lawfully existing non-conforming boathouses may not be expanded without an Agency variance.
 You propose to expand your lawfully existing non-conforming boathouse to a structure with a final footprint of over 1,200 square feet in size and a height of over 15 feet.
 Variances are exceptions to the law and accordingly, the standard for issuing a variance is significantly higher than for a permit.
-Please be advised that staff's review indicates this proposal does not meet the criteria to be granted a variance under Agency law.

-- 1. The photos submitted December 3, 2021 do not show the lakebed in the location of the proposed shoreline structure expansion.
-A summer site visit to the property will be necessary to verify the presence or absence of wetland vegetation.
-Please be aware that if wetland vegetation is identified in the area proposed for the shoreline structure expansion, additional information will be required. - 2.
-The existing dock parallel to Spitfire Lake appears to be 9.25 feet wide and is considered a non-conforming structure.
-Please provide any information or photographs describing the year the existing dock was constructed. - 3.
-The new proposal shows an uncovered structure (walkway) wrapping around the proposed shoreline structure.
-Please evaluate the alternative of not constructing this walkway in order to minimize the variance request. - 4.
-Please further evaluate other non-jurisdictional alternatives as staff's review indicates this proposal does not meet the criteria in Executive Law § 806 and Agency regulations at 9 NYCRR § 576.1 to be granted a variance.
-Please see Page 1 of the Enclosed Variance Process Summary for Applicants for more information. - 5.
-In order to facilitate a coordinated review with the NYS Department of Environmental Conservation (DEC) and US Army Corps of Engineers (ACOE), please continue to provide documentation from each agency regarding their respective jurisdictional roles in this proposal, as well as the status of any required applications.
+Please be advised that staff's review indicates this proposal does not meet the criteria to be granted a variance under Agency law and staff cannot recommend approval for the shoreline structure expansion.
+Accordingly, please consider other non-jurisdictional alternatives to the current proposal. - 2.
+Although the photos submitted February 17, 2022, along with prior wetlands mapping, will alleviate the need for a summer site visit for the proposed shoreline structure expansion, they also appear to show wetlands along the shoreline where the proposed dock slightly overlaps with the shoreline.
+A spring site visit to the property will be necessary to verify the presence or absence of wetlands in this location.
+Alternatively, if the proposal can be shifted slightly away from shore, wetland impacts can be entirely avoided by the project.
+Please submit a revised proposal that avoids the potential for wetland impacts at the shoreline or contact Bart Haralson in the spring to schedule a site visit. - 3.
+In order to facilitate a coordinated review with the NYS Department of Environmental Conservation (NYSDEC) and US Army Corps of Engineers (ACOE), please continue to provide documentation from each agency regarding their respective jurisdictional roles in this proposal, as well as the status of any required applications.
 Please provide any required future submissions and all supporting documentation to each entity simultaneously to enable a coordinated review.